MagnetByte/traffic_analyser/README.md

 This script has been tested to run with the following;

-1. Python 2.6/2.7
+1. Python 2.6/2.7/3+
-1. Ubuntu, Centos/Red Hat.
+2. Ubuntu, Centos/Red Hat.
-1. Apache and Nginx
+3. Apache and Nginx
+4. Added traffic_analyser_new.py to work on Python 3+

 ### usage: